nodestream-proj/nodestream/docs/docs/guides/creating-your-own-value-provider.md

 # Creating A Value Provider

 There are many methods of extracting and providing data to the ETl pipeline as it operates.
 The various yaml tags such as `!jq` or `!variable` refer to an underlying `ValueProvider`.

+## Creating a Value Provider
 In order to introduce your own mechanism for providing values you can create your own subclass of `ValueProvider`.

 ```python
 from nodestream.pipeline.value_providers import ValueProvider